General terms and conditions with customer information

-6.1 With regard to consumers, the seller reserves the right of ownership of the delivered goods until the purchase price owed has been paid in full.
+6.1 With respect to consumers, the Seller retains title to the delivered goods until the purchase price owed has been paid in full.

 6.3 If the customer acts as an entrepreneur, he shall be entitled to resell the reserved goods in the ordinary course of business.
-The customer assigns in advance to the seller all resulting claims against third parties in the amount of the respective invoice value (including value added tax).
-This assignment shall apply irrespective of whether the reserved goods have been resold without or after processing.
-The customer remains authorised to collect the claims even after the assignment.
+The customer shall assign to the seller in advance all claims against third parties arising therefrom in the amount of the respective invoice value (including value added tax).
+This assignment shall apply regardless of whether the reserved goods have been resold without or after processing.
+The customer shall remain authorized to collect the claims even after the assignment.
 The authority of the seller to collect the claims himself remains unaffected.
-However, the seller shall not collect the claims as long as the customer meets his payment obligations towards the seller, does not default on payment and no application for the opening of insolvency proceedings has been filed.
+However, the Seller shall not collect the receivables as long as the Customer meets its payment obligations to the Seller, is not in default of payment and no application for the opening of insolvency proceedings has been filed.

 7) Liability for defects (warranty)

 If the purchased item is defective, the provisions of the statutory liability for defects shall apply.
-Deviating from this applies:
+The following shall apply in derogation thereof:

 7.1 If the customer acts as an entrepreneur,

-– the seller has the choice of the type of subsequent performance;
+the Seller shall have the choice of the type of subsequent performance;

-– in the case of new goods, the limitation period for defects shall be one year from the passing of risk;
+in the case of new goods, the limitation period for defects shall be one year from delivery of the goods;

-7.2 If the customer is acting as a consumer, the following clause shall apply to used goods: Claims for defects shall be excluded if the defect only occurs after one year from delivery of the goods.
-Defects which occur within one year of delivery of the goods can be asserted within the statutory limitation period.
+7.2 If the customer is acting as a consumer, the following shall apply to used goods with the restriction of the following clause: Claims for defects shall be excluded if the defect only occurs after the expiry of one year from the delivery of the goods.
+Defects occurring within one year from delivery of the goods may be claimed within the statutory limitation period.

-7.3 The limitations of liability and shortening of time limits regulated in the above clauses shall not apply.
+7.3 The limitations of liability and shortening of time limits set forth in the foregoing clauses shall not apply to

-– for goods which have been used for a building in accordance with their usual use and which have caused its defectiveness,
+to items which have been used in accordance with their customary use for a building and have caused its defectiveness,

-– for claims for damages and reimbursement of expenses on the part of the customer, and
+to claims for damages and reimbursement of expenses of the customer, as well as

-7.4 In addition, the statutory limitation periods for the right of recourse according to § 478 BGB (German Civil Code) shall remain unaffected for entrepreneurs.
+7.4 Furthermore, for entrepreneurs, the statutory limitation periods for the right of recourse pursuant to § 445b BGB shall remain unaffected.

-7.5 If the customer acts as a merchant within the meaning of § 1 HGB (German Commercial Code), he shall be subject to the commercial duty to examine and give notice of defects pursuant to § 377 HGB (German Commercial Code).
-If the customer fails to comply with the notification obligations stipulated therein, the goods shall be deemed to have been approved.
+7.5 If the Customer acts as a merchant within the meaning of § 1 of the German Commercial Code (HGB), it shall be subject to the commercial duty to examine the goods and to give notice of defects pursuant to § 377 of the German Commercial Code (HGB).
+If the customer fails to comply with the notification obligations regulated therein, the goods shall be deemed to have been approved.

-7.6 If the customer acts as a consumer, he is asked to complain to the deliverer about delivered goods with obvious transport damages and to inform the seller of this.
-If the customer does not comply with this, this has no effect on his statutory or contractual warranty claims.
+7.6 If the Customer is acting as a consumer, he is requested to complain about delivered goods with obvious transport damage to the deliverer and to inform the Seller thereof.
+If the customer does not comply with this, this shall have no effect on his statutory or contractual claims for defects.

-The Seller shall be liable to the Customer for all contractual, quasi-contractual and statutory, including tortious, claims for damages and reimbursement of expenses as follows:
+The Seller shall be liable to the Customer for all contractual, quasi-contractual and statutory claims, including claims in tort, for damages and reimbursement of expenses as follows:

-8.1 The Seller shall be liable without limitation on any legal grounds whatsoever
+8.1 The Seller shall be liable for any legal reason without limitation

-– in the event of intentional or negligent injury to life, limb or health,
+in case of intentional or negligent injury to life, body or health,

-– on the basis of a guarantee promise, unless otherwise agreed,
+on the basis of a warranty promise, unless otherwise regulated in this respect,

-8.2 If the Seller negligently breaches an essential contractual obligation, liability shall be limited to the foreseeable damage typical for the contract, unless unlimited liability is assumed in accordance with the above clause.
-Essential contractual obligations are obligations which the contract imposes on the seller in accordance with its content in order to achieve the purpose of the contract, the fulfilment of which is essential for the proper execution of the contract and the observance of which the customer may regularly rely on.
+8.2 If the Seller negligently breaches a material contractual obligation, liability shall be limited to the foreseeable damage typical for the contract, unless liability is unlimited pursuant to the preceding clause.
+Material contractual obligations are obligations which the contract imposes on the Seller according to its content in order to achieve the purpose of the contract, the fulfillment of which makes the proper execution of the contract possible in the first place and compliance with which the Customer may regularly rely on.

-8.3 Any further liability on the part of the Seller is excluded.
+8.3 Otherwise, any liability of the Seller shall be excluded.